 Charcuterie (pronounced “shar – koo – tuh – ree”) originated in France as a display of cured meats.
 The term and dish later evolved to display an assortment of meat, cheese, pickled foods, crackers, bread, dips, olives, dried and fresh fruit, and nuts.
 Charcuterie boards are notoriously arranged beautifully on a serving board of choice.

-Sun-kissed children, long balmy days are stretching out in front of you, punctuated by eating out on long summer evenings and delightful picnics by the beach or in the countryside.
+In fact, I think summer time is the best time to serve charcuterie.
+Sun-kissed children, long balmy days are stretching out in front of you, punctuated by eating out on long warm evenings and delightful picnics by the beach or in the countryside.
 OK, maybe that is too bucolic a picture to paint, but the fact remains that during the summer, charcuterie provides a wonderful, portable, delicious appetizer, snack or meal and is at the height of its charm during the summer months.

 I made these darling snack boards last weekend after a beautiful morning of sightseeing at the baths of Antonius.
 The baths are also the only remaining Thermae of Carthage that dates back to the Roman Empire.
 They were a beautiful place for our kids to play and learn.
 The hot summer heat, rich history lesson, and breathtaking views made me hungry for something a little more fancy than a typical snack.
 Charcuterie is so simple to make, yet so elegant to look at.
 Once you learn how to build a summer charcuterie board – you’ll be making it frequently, I’m sure.